 As the topic name suggests, this is a service for critiques.
 We have many well-read, well-educated, and well-versed users on the forums who are very good at offering valuable feedback.
 We encourage critics to be kind, but we also encourage any users on the receiving end of constructive criticism to accept feedback gracefully.
 All of us writers are attached to our work, and it’s very difficult to hear that not everyone likes what we’ve put out there for the world to see.
 However, if you ask for a critique, don’t get upset and attack the user who took the time to provide feedback you asked for if you don’t like what they have to say.
 If you are a Critic with a for-profit critique service, you must submit your service request in the For-Profit Services and Works category for approval.
 Any services offered in the Find a Critic category must be for non-tangible payment only.As of 2/8/2021, this category has been combined with "Writing Support".

-- Please do not post the same content across multiple threads in The Magical Library ("TML”).
-We put up new TML threads once a week (sometimes longer if a category doesn’t have any responses) and we encourage you to try different relevant TML threads each time to gauge where you’ll get the best community response.
+- Please do not post the same content across multiple threads in Promote Your Writing.
+We put up new PYW threads once a week (sometimes longer if a category doesn’t have any responses) and we encourage you to try different relevant PYW threads each time to gauge where you’ll get the best community response.

 - Unlike other areas in our forum, please do not bump threads in this category.
 Our system randomly, automatically picks posts to bump.